-Aside from relaxed, local restaurants and waterfront bars, there are also some interesting landmarks within the Port Antonio city to discover.
+Aside from relaxed, local restaurants and waterfront bars, there are also some interesting landmarks within Port Antonio city to discover.
 Folly Point is home to both the Folly Ruins and the Folly Lighthouse and is just a short walk around the East Harbour.

 The Folly Ruins are what remains of an unfinished mansion.
 Abandoned before its completion due to problems with its construction being deemed bad omens, it is now a fun bit of urban decay to explore.

-Along the East Harbour you can also find the Port Antonio Craft Market.
+Along the East Harbour, you can also find the Port Antonio Craft Market.
 With various stalls selling a range of traditional and locally made items, friendly vendors, and an onsite bar, it is a fantastic place to relax and pick up some quirky gifts and souvenirs.

-Surrounded by beautiful jungles and just a short ways from Blue Mountain National Park, Port Antonio is particularly popular with people who enjoy adventuring in the great outdoors.
+Surrounded by beautiful jungles and just a short way from Blue Mountain National Park, Port Antonio is particularly popular with people who enjoy adventuring in the great outdoors.
 There are plenty of hiking trails and natural landmarks to explore in the nearby area.

 If you prefer to stay dry, various companies offer boat and raft rides out into the lagoon.
-If you enjoy surfing, you will appreciate being just a few kilometres from Boston Bay Beach.
+If you enjoy surfing, you will appreciate being just a few kilometers from Boston Bay Beach.
 It is a popular destination for the island’s surfer crowd to hit the waves, with its soft, white sand and lively waters.

 The nearby area is home to several excellent jerk chicken restaurants.
 Work up an appetite in the water, then head to try one of Jamaica’s most famous delicacies.

 Heading further inland, there are various waterfalls and rivers to discover, or why not climb to the peak of one of the surrounding hills and mountains to take in a spectacular view over the bay.